 The African Engineering and Technology Network (Afretec) is a pan-African collaboration consisting of technology-focused universities from across the African continent.
-The network, led by Carnegie Mellon University Africa, currently has five university members: CMU-Africa, the University of Rwanda, Cheikh Anta Diop University of Dakar in Senegal, University of Lagos in Nigeria, and the American University of Cairo in Egypt, and is in the process of identifying the next five university members.
+The network, led by Carnegie Mellon University Africa, currently has four university members: CMU-Africa, the University of Rwanda, University of Lagos in Nigeria, and the American University of Cairo in Egypt, and is in the process of identifying the next five university members.

 The creation of Afretec is a defining moment for the digital transformation of Africa.
 The network will build a strong knowledge creation and educational infrastructure on the continent.
 It will also provide a platform for its members to engage in deep collaboration that drives inclusive digital growth in Africa.

 One important focus for Afretec will be to support, promote, and enhance research capability across Africa.
 The network sets out to generate and expand innovative African-focused research that responds to critical challenges on the continent with the support of African and international researchers.
 As part of this goal, the network will award research planning grants each year to support the creation of multi-institution teams that include researchers from CMU-Africa, Carnegie Mellon University (located in Pittsburgh), and an African university.

 Recently, six planning grants were awarded to research collaborations that will lead to socio-economic impact and focus on driving inclusive digital growth on the African continent.
 The projects are aligned with the United Nation’s Sustainable Development Goals and the African Union Digital Transformation Strategy and build on underlying engineering, technology, and science in areas such as artificial intelligence, machine learning, robotics, information technology, and cybersecurity.

 Learn more about the 2022 awarded planning grants